samlobel/GO_ENGINE/README.md

 I really can't get past this problem with the AdamOptimizer.
 It seems like a big design problem.
 On the other hand, it's WAY better for convergance, especially when I'm going to have policy gradient stuff.
 Honestly, I'm lost.

+##### SOLVED!
+The AdamOptimizer is tough because you can't namespace the internal variables.
+But, you don't need to use the optimizer for playing, only training.
+And the training only happens against itself anyways.
+So, I have a TEST_OR_TRAIN flag.
+When I want to use the GUI, I set it to TEST, and it doesn't load the optimizer, and everything else is namespaced.
+All good baby.

 ### SOMETHING INTERESTING
 When I use the value network, I'm always asking the board where white is about to go.
 The reason this is true is, I only care about black, and I use the value network after I have tried every valid move.
 So, black goes and I evaluate how likely black is to win, given that white is about to move.